 Kawasaki is also helping industries reduce their carbon footprint through hydrogen energy use technologies.

-Already, it has demonstrated the viability of its hydrogen gas turbine engines which can burn either pure hydrogen, natural gas, or a mixture as fuel efficiently, safely and cleanly.
+Already, it has demonstrated the viability of its hydrogen gas turbine engines, which can burn either pure hydrogen, natural gas, or a mixture as fuel efficiently, safely and cleanly.
 In 2018, it installed a world-first hydrogen cogeneration system in Kobe city to provide heat and power to the surrounding urban area.
 The project has been followed by a request from Germany’s RWE Generation to build one of the world’s first 100 per cent hydrogen-capable gas turbines on an industrial scale.
-The German plant, with an output of 34 MW, could become operational in mid-2024.
+The German plant, with an output of 34 MW, could become operational in 2026.

 To demonstrate to the world a pathway to carbon neutrality through hydrogen, the company has pledged to achieve net zero carbon emissions of its domestic sites by 2030.
 It aims to achieve this primarily by adopting its own hydrogen power generation, energy-saving and CCS technologies.

-“Now that there is a global consensus over hydrogen as a vital solution to today’s environmental challenges, we hope to contribute to the world by providing safe and optimised solutions across the hydrogen supply chain which only we can provide,” says Nishimura.
+“Now that there is a global consensus over hydrogen as a vital solution to today’s environmental challenges, we hope to contribute to the world by providing safe and optimised solutions across the hydrogen supply chain, which only we can provide,” says Nishimura.

 This content was paid for and produced by Kawasaki Heavy Industries in partnership with the Commercial Department of the Financial Times.